MIT-Emerging-Talent/ET6-CDSP-group-10-repo/5_communication_strategy/README.md

 - `communication_strategy.md` — channel usage, cadence, governance, challenges, and outcomes.
 - `milestones_gantt_p6.csv` — milestone schedule in CSV format for P6 import.
 - `milestones_gantt_p6.txt` — monospace, P6-style text Gantt for quick review.

-## Notes

-- Dates in the Gantt are approximations matching the observed progress and can be updated to the exact official timeline.